ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

         number of electrons       =         8.00
         ```

-    - How many scf cycles (iterations) did your calculation go through?
+    - How many iterations did your calculation go through to find the solution?

     ??? success "Answer"
         9 scf cycles.
 This is found on the line: